IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 ### 2.5.1.
 Scenarios

 1. **Scenario** The player starts a new game.
-They are then asked to choose an element with which they want to start.
+They are then asked to choose an magic type with which they want to start.
 2. **Scenario** The PC enters a room in a dungeon.
 Close enemies then target the PC, forcing them to figth their way through.

 ### 2.5.2.
 Use case model

  - **Use case:** Player unlocks a new skill
-    - **Precondition:** The PC has a skill point to spend in an element and an unlearned skill in that element
+    - **Precondition:** The PC has a skill point to spend in an magic type and an unlearned skill in that magic type
     - **Steps:**
       1. The player selects the skils menu
       2. The player selects the skill they want to unlock